p-sharma/AndroidGradle/README.md

 # androidgradle

-Skeleton android project with default gradle settings for
+Skeleton android project with some default gradle settings.
+So far it has

 * Jacoco
 * Checkstyle